This recipe for glazed sour cream donuts is a sweet treat. They are easy to whip up and bake in the oven.

 - When you remove the donuts from the oven, dip them into the glaze as soon as possible to seal in some of the moisture.

-- Bake the sour cream donut recipe for 10 minutes, because anything over will cause the cake donuts to be a little dry.
-It’s ok if the inside of the donut is still a tad moist.
+- Bake the sour cream donut recipe for 10 minutes because anything over will cause the cake donuts to be a little dry.
+It’s okay if the inside of the donut is still a tad moist.